-Often, development takes approx 3 years until we see the effect on schools.
-The report indicates what the impact would be for the next three years if we are capturing 85% of students from the developments.
+Often, development takes approx 3 years untill we see the affect on schools.
+The report indicates what the impact would expected to be on schools for the next three years, if we are capturing 85% of students from the developments.

-The review indicates significant growth at Albert McMahon and West Heights, as well as Windebank.
-We will need portables for AME soon (possibly up to 4 portables).
+The review indicates significant growth at Albert McMahon, and West Heights, as well as Windebank.
+We will need an portables for AME soon (possibly up to 4 portables).
 The Secretary-Treasurer shared this information, so the public sees the impact of the developments planned.
 West Heights may have additional space that can be converted to classrooms.
 West Heights is a large enough site to add Portables.
 Staff is reviewing all sites.